jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/how_to_quickly_crawl_a_website_and_create_a_search_engine.md

 ![Index creation](1.create_index.png)

-Chosen template, `Web crawler`, will quickly give us a powerfully configured index.
-This template embeds a `query`, a `renderer`, a `schema` and an `HTML parser` that are really effective.
+Chose the template called `Web crawler` to automatically get a properly configured index.
+The `Web crawler` template embeds a `query`, a `renderer`, a `schema` and an `HTML parser` that are optimised for most uses.

-Index is immediately created.
-You can see that several tabs are added to the main window.
+The index has now been created.
+You can see that several tabs have been added to the main window.

 ![Tabs for the main index](2.tabs.png)

-Select tab `Schema`.
-The schema defines the fields of an index.
+Select the `Schema` tab.
+The schema defines the fields within an index.

 A field has 5 properties:

-* **Name**: name of the field
+* **Name**: the name of the field
-* **Indexed**: whether to index the value or not.
-If the value is indexed, queries will be able to search into this field.
+* **Indexed**: whether to index the value.
+If a value is indexed, queries can search into this field.
-* **Stored** : whether to store the value or not.
-If the value is stored, queries will be able to return it as it was when submitted to the index, without the transformations made by the indexation.
+* **Stored** : whether to store the value.
+If the value is stored, queries can return it as it was when submitted to the index, without the alterations made to index it.
-* **TermVector** : this property allows, or not, the use of `snippets` on this field.
+* **TermVector** : this property allows - or disallows - the use of `snippets` on this field.
 * **Analyzer** : defines which `analyzer` to use on this field.

-Index has been created with lots of fields.
-As you can see some fields are indexed, other stored, etc. This configuration has been made by the OpenSearchServer's team to offer the most effective search.
+The index has been automatically created with numerous fields.
+As you can see some are indexed, other stored, etc. This prepackaged configuration is what usually works best in our experience.

 ![Fields of the schema](3.schema_fields.png)

 ### HTML parser configuration

-How can the crawler know in which field of the schema store each information coming from a web page?
-This is the role of the `HTML parser`.
+The `HTML parser` tells the crawler in which fields of the schema to store each bit of information found on a web page.

-Click on tab `Parser list` under the tab `Schema`.
-This pages lists every available parsers.
+Click on the tab `Parser list` under the tab `Schema`.
+This pages lists every available parser.
 Click on the `Edit` button of the line `HTML parser`.
 Then click on tab `Field mapping`.

-Here again you can see that lots of mapping are already configured.
-On the left of each line is an information the parser extracts from the page, and then is the field of the schema in which this information must go.
+Here again you can see that many mappings have already been configured.
+On the left of each line is an information the parser extracts from the page, and next is the field of the schema in which this information must go.

 ![Field mapping](4.parser_mapping.png)